jiviteshoo7/Sales-Analysis---BI/README.md

 # Sales-Analysis---BI
-This is a analysis of sales of different location as per production category & product.
+This is a analysis of sales of different location as per production, category & product.